-Since the execution time of each object can vary according to its dynamic characteristics frame by frame, we construct an object list and store the object's characteristics including number of vertices, triangles, fragments and execution time while drawing a scene.
+Since the execution time of each object can vary according to its dynamic characteristics frame by frame, we construct an object list as a preliminary workload estimator and store the object's characteristics including number of vertices, triangles, fragments and execution time while drawing a scene.
 When the first frame is rendered, the object list is created and updated frame by frame.
 When updating the object list, the variations on the characteristics is also stored for the correct prediction of the slack times of the consecutive frames or objects.